LIV Army Corps: 1942

-June 1942

 In June 1942, with the Kerch Peninsula defended, a newly strengthened 11th Army could once again tackle the task of dislodging the Soviet defenders at Sevastopol.
 The bombardment of the city was reopened with renewed force on 2 June 1942.
 The Luftwaffe's Fliegerkorps VIII, armed with over 600 ground support aircraft, supported the efforts.
 On a front of just twenty-one miles, the Germans commanded 611 artillery pieces, resulting in the greatest concentration of fire yet achieved by the German Wehrmacht during World War II, at 29 guns per mile of frontline.
 In the subsequent bombardment of the city, Sevastopol's defenses were shattered under the constant artillery fire.
 The German artillery was crowned by the "big three", two 600mm guns as well a Schwerer Gustav-type railway gun firing 800mm shells, making it the largest rifled weapon ever used in combat.
 The ground attack was, just like in December 1941, carried out by LIV Army Corps from the north and XXX Army Corps from the southeast.
 Between them, the Romanian Mountain Corps provided support.
 The ground attack began on the morning of 7 June 1942.
 Unlike in December 1941, the Germans were now equipped with all the ground, artillery and aerial forces necessary to penetrate the Soviet defense lines, and the LIV Corps made its way forward against tenacious Soviet resistance.
 By 13 June, forward elements of the 22nd Infantry Division reached the north shore of the bay, clearing out Fort Stalin, the fortification against which the attack of December 1941 had failed.
 To the right of the 22nd Division, the 24th and 132nd Infantry Divisions, would clean the entire shore.
 Meanwhile in the south, XXX Corps had successfully reached the Zapun heights, thus breaching the second of the three defense lines of Sevastopol.
 Subsequently, the innermost of Sevastopol's defenses had to be tackled.
 On 17 June, the LIV Army Corps decisively captured six fortifications on the northern front.

 Just after midnight in the early hours of 29 June 1942, elements of the 50th Infantry Division under LIV Corps carried out an amphibious crossing of Severnaya Bay on assault boats.
-By daybreak, the 50th Infantry Division had successfully breached the Zapun position and would over the course of the day overrung the Inkerman Ridge as well as the Malakov bastion.
+By daybreak, the 50th Infantry Division had successfully breached the Zapun position and over the course of the day overran the Inkerman Ridge as well as the Malakov bastion.
 The decisive breakthrough was achieved by the 170th Infantry Division.
 In response to this decisive blow, Stalin ordered to evacuate the city on 30 June.
 Some 30,000 Soviet troops awaited evacuation by the Black Sea Fleet on the Chersonese Peninsula, but were captured by the Germans before the promised ships arrived.
 Another 60,000 prisoners were taken in Sevastopol itself.